LIVE ONLINE COURSE

 Assignment #02: Describe the essence of your chosen company’s brand.
 What is the brand’s essence, core identity and extended identity?

 Many business roles will be speaking for your brand via content, advertising, and customer touchpoints.
 Gerry will show you how to ensure your audience has a consistent experience of the brand by correctly presenting a unified brand vision within your company.

 Assignment #03: Define your chosen brand’s target audience (limit to one profile), positioning statement, and tone of voice.
-How would you personify the brand?

 Assignment #04: Build your brand’s moodboard for an upcoming photoshoot.
 Find at least 3 key images to serve as inspiration for the shoot.
 What is the shoot for?
 Why did you choose these 3 key images for your brand and for this shoot?

 Every brand faces challenges as it grows.
 In this class, you will look at several real-world brands to learn about the potential roadblocks that can stunt a brand’s growth (and how to avoid them).

 Assignment #05: Identify 2-3 barriers that may impede your brand’s success.
-Explain why these barriers may come up and how you will prepare to overcome them.
+Explain why these barriers may come up for your brand and how you will prepare to overcome them.

 Building trust with your customer is crucial for the longevity of your brand.
 Today, you will explore how brands can build trust with their customers across three key moments: pre-purchase, purchase, and post-purchase.

 Assignment #06: Think about the 3 moments of engagement (pre-purchase, purchase and post-purchase) with your brand’s customer.
 How will your brand engage your consumer in each of these moments?
 What is going to be crucial for you to build trust?

 There are 3 main communicating channels brands use to reach their intended audiences.
 Gerry will walk you through the opportunities of each of these and how to incorporate them into your brand strategy.